Pepper Spray vs. Pepper Gel

 The potential for cross-contamination is one of the biggest differences between pepper spray and pepper gel.
 Cross-contamination can happen when you deploy pepper spray indoors with bystanders nearby.

 Pepper gel has a slight advantage over spray for reducing the potential for cross contamination and blowback, as its sticky formula holds active ingredients within a concentrated stream focused toward your attacker.

 Effects on an attacker

-In the end, OC is OC, and whether it hits an assailant as spray or gel, it’s going to cause an intense burning sensation to target’s eyes, nose, throat and skin.
+Since both tools contain OC, they will both cause an intense burning sensation to the target's eyes, nose, throat and skin.
 These effects usually last about 45 minutes – giving you time to escape from a dangerous situation.
 However, while both are debilitating, pepper gel sticks to the assailant’s face, forming a temporary blindfold.
 And, if a target tries to rub the pepper gel off, its potency increases.

 The strength of the formula can also determine the effects of the product -- The more OC in the formula, the stronger the impact.
-Most spray and gel formulas range from about 2 percent to 10 percent OC, although pepper gels tend to be higher strength.
+Most spray and gel formulas range from about 2% to 10% OC, and pepper gels tend to be higher strength.

 Another story you would enjoy: Three Holiday Safety Tips - Advice from a Law Enforcement Officer (mace.com)